tremor-rs/tremor-www-docs/course/overview/index.md

 ### Possible Target Logging Architecture

 ![Target Logging Architecture](./assets/logging-arch-next-maybe.png)
-<div style='font-size: 20px'>A simplified high level view of one potential future logging systems architecture at Wayfair.
+<div style='font-size: 20px'>A simplified high-level view of one potential future logging systems architecture at Wayfair.
 Moving the transformation tier logic upstream to the source tiers allows greater flexibility, reduced traffic volumetric, and reduces deployment footprint and associated costs.
-Tremor as a sidecar is already in production in Kubernetes use cases</div>
+Tremor as a sidecar is already in production in Kubernetes use cases.</div>

 ---